rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 * It cannot be extended to cover other sensitive files our build might need
 * It requires access to a specific GitHub repo for each project, which involves some extra steps when running from a CI/CD server

-So the solution we are trying here makes use of AWS S3.
+So the solution we are trying here makes use of [Amazon S3](https://aws.amazon.com/s3/).
 This works well for us as we typically use S3 in all our projects (Frontend and Backend) and normally have  AWS credentials in our working environment.
 One single *private* bucket, encrypted with [AWS KMS](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) allows us to securely handle our Certificates, Keystores and other sensitive files for all our projects.
 It is a good practice to create a specific user for our CI workflow which only has access to proper bucket and path.
 You can read about Access Management for S3 [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)

 Our workflow thus only needs to include environment variables with valid AWS keys, which should be also stored as repo Secrets.
 * `AWS_ACCESS_KEY_ID`